SteffenPL/SpatialHashTables.jl/post.md

-This package implements [spatial hash tables](https://matthias-research.github.io/pages/publications/tetraederCollision.pdf) in Julia.
+This package implements a cell list methods via [spatial hash tables](https://matthias-research.github.io/pages/publications/tetraederCollision.pdf) in Julia.

-The main application is to compute fast short-range interaction forces (like gravity, repulsion, etc...) between particles while avoiding $\mathcal{O}(N^2)$ runtime.
-The scope is comparable to the excellent [CellListMap.jl](https://github.com/m3g/CellListMap.jl).
+The main application is iterations over pairs of closeby particles to compute short-range **interaction forces between particles** for large particle systems.
+The aim is similar to that of the excellent [CellListMap.jl](https://github.com/m3g/CellListMap.jl) package.

-Since a new package is only worth writing if it offers something new: The main difference is that SpatialHashTables.jl is designed with a more minimalistic interface and adapted to GPUs.

-As of now, the highlights of SpatialHashTables.jl are:
+As of now, the main features of [SpatialHashTables.jl](https://github.com/SteffenPL/SpatialHashTables.jl) are:
-- Unbounded domains
+- Supports **unbounded domains** and also bounded domains,
-- GPU support
+- GPU implementation possible (but work in progress...),
-- `for`-loop style iteration over closeby pairs of points
+- `for`-loop style iteration,
-- Only 150 lines of code :)
+- Only 200 lines of code. :D

 Features which are currently not present:
+- GPU performance not optimal yet,
-- No support for periodic domains
+- No support for periodic domains,
-- In parallel context: Sometimes, the user might need to implement a reduce operation manually.
-- Each pair is visited twice (i.e. `(i,j)` and `(j,i)`)
+- Each pair is visited twice (i.e. `(i,j)` and `(j,i)`),
+- User has to write parallelization code (see below).

 ## How does it work?

-On the technical side, one first discretizes the spatial domain into a grid of cells $\mathbb{R}^d \to \mathbb{Z}^d$ and then uses a hash function $\mathbb{Z}^d \to \{1,\dots,q\}$ to map each point to a cell in a grid.
-If two cells have the same hash, it just means that one iterates over more particles than necessary, but in return, one does not need to restrict the domain size.

-This idea is well-known and popular in the computer graphics community and used for example in the examples of [NVIDIA Warp](https://developer.nvidia.com/warp-python).
+ The main idea is to hash functions $\mathbb{R}^{d} \to \{1,\dots,\texttt{tablesize}\}$ to partition an unbounded domain into `tablesize` many unions of axis aligned boxes.
+See [here](https://matthias-research.github.io/pages/publications/tetraederCollision.pdf) for details of the method.
+Spatial hash tables are well-known and popular in the computer graphics community, for example most recently as a feature of the [NVIDIA Python Warp](https://developer.nvidia.com/warp-python) framework.

+On bounded domains, we use the same datastructure as proposed for spatial hash tables, which is different than the datastructure used in [CellListMap.jl](https://github.com/m3g/CellListMap.jl).

 ## Is it fast?

-Below are a few examples for single threaded CPU, multithreaded CPU and GPU usage, as well as a comparison to CellListMap.jl.
-See also: LINK!
+Below are a few examples for serial CPU, multithreaded CPU and GPU usage.
+For scripts, timings an a short comparison with CellListMap, check out the full scripts [here](https://github.com/SteffenPL/SpatialHashTables.jl/tree/main/benchmarks).

+In short:
+- _On bounded domains:_ The new `BoundedHashTable` type has similar speed as `PeriodicSystem` from CellListMap.jl.
+- _On unbounded domains:_ The `SpatialHashTable` is only a bit slower than the bounded counterpart, but provides more flexibility and will be preferable in sparse cases and whenever bounds are missing.

+GPU performance on my system `10x slower` than CPU multithreading.
+I'm working on it ;)

-## Examples
+## Example usage

+Below, we compute $2 \sum_{i,j} \Vert X_i - X_j \Vert$ for given points $X_1,\dots,X_N \in \mathbb{R}^3$.
+The code can easily be adapted for other computations.

 ### Setup